Spandau Prison

-Spandau Prison was located in the borough of Spandau in West Berlin.
-It was originally a military prison, built in 1876, but became a proto-concentration camp under the Nazis.
-After the war, it held seven top Nazi leaders convicted in the Nuremberg trials.
+Spandau Prison was a former military prison located in the Spandau borough of West Berlin (present-day Berlin, Germany).
+Built in 1876, it became a proto-concentration camp under Nazi Germany.
+After the Second World War, it held seven top Nazi leaders convicted in the Nuremberg trials.
 After the death of its last prisoner, Rudolf Hess, in August 1987, the prison was demolished and replaced by a shopping centre for the British forces stationed in Germany to prevent it from becoming a neo-Nazi shrine.

 History

 Spandau Prison was built in 1876 on Wilhelmstraße.
-It initially served as a military detention center of the Prussian Army.
+It initially served as a military detention centre for the Prussian Army.
 From 1919 it was also used for civilian inmates.
 It held up to 600 inmates at that time.

 In the aftermath of the Reichstag fire of 1933, opponents of Hitler, and journalists such as Egon Kisch and Carl von Ossietzky, were held there in so-called protective custody.
-Spandau Prison became a sort of predecessor of the Nazi concentration camps.
+Spandau Prison became a predecessor of sorts of the Nazi concentration camps.
 While it was formally operated by the Prussian Ministry of Justice, the Gestapo tortured and abused its inmates, as Kisch recalled in his memories of the prison.
-By the end of 1933 the first Nazi concentration camps had been erected (at Dachau, Osthofen, Oranienburg, Sonnenburg, Lichtenburg and the marshland camps around Esterwegen); all remaining prisoners who had been held in so-called protective custody in state prisons were transferred to these concentration camps.
+By the end of 1933, the first Nazi concentration camps had been erected (at Dachau, Osthofen, Oranienburg, Sonnenburg, Lichtenburg and the marshland camps around Esterwegen); all remaining prisoners who had been held in so-called protective custody in state prisons were transferred to these concentration camps.

-After World War II the prison fell in the British Sector of what became West Berlin but it was operated by the Four-Power Authorities to house the Nazi war criminals sentenced to imprisonment at the Nuremberg Trials.
+After World War II, the prison fell in the British Sector of what became West Berlin, but it was operated by the Four-Power Authorities to house the Nazi war criminals sentenced to imprisonment at the Nuremberg Trials.

 Only seven prisoners were finally imprisoned there.
 Arriving from Nuremberg on 18 July 1947, they were: